Casey1203/Social-Network-Feature-Analysis/README.md

 Usage:

 Open terminal, locate the current address to where the featEva.py file is.
+Then enter
-Then enter "python featEva.py -f function_name"(without quotation mark).
+<pre>python featEva.py -f function_name</pre>
  The parameter "function_name" is the name of one function used in the .py file.
-For example, "python featEva.py -f logisticR" will round the logistic regression to train model and return the performance of it along with the feature importance rank.
-Same as "python featEva.py -f meanDecreaseImpurityOnWeibo"
+For example, <pre>python featEva.py -f logisticR</pre> it will round the logistic regression to train model and return the performance of it along with the feature importance rank.
+Same as <pre>python featEva.py -f meanDecreaseImpurityOnWeibo</pre> that will run the random forest algorithm to train model and use Gini-index to evaluate the importance of features.